tyoeer/Chaoshead/docs/object.md

 object:set[property name](value)
 ```
 - property name: concatanated name of the poperty you're setting, where each word starts with with an uppercase letter
-- the new value of said property
+- value: the new value of said property

 ```Lua
 value = object:get[property name]()